Harley's shares hit 3-year high on EU-US trade truce

 The Milwaukee-based company is betting heavily on Europe, its second-largest market after the United States, to help fuel its turnaround strategy.
 But higher tariffs would give its rivals including Triumph, Honda and Suzuki a massive pricing advantage.

-The 118-year-old American brand had tried to escape the punitive measure by shifting the production of motorcycles for European markets to Thailand from the United States - a move that prompted Trump to ask his supporters to boycott the American brand.
+The 118-year-old American brand had tried to escape the punitive measure by shifting the production of motorcycles for European markets to Thailand from the United States - a move that prompted Trump to back a boycott of the motorcycle manufacturer.

-However, a European court last month ruled that its bikes produced in Thailand would be treated as U.S.-made.
+However, the EU last month ruled that its bikes produced in Thailand would be treated as U.S.-made.

 Our Standards: The Thomson Reuters Trust Principles.